-The simple moving average formula that is a bullish breakout patterned that is formed by the SMAs.
-You get this cross when a short term SMA crosses above a long-term SMA.
+The simple moving average formula is a bullish breakout pattern that the SMAs form.
+You get this cross when a short-term SMA crosses above a long-term SMA.

 Traders like this cross because the longer-term SMAs crossing holds more weight, and the breakout is more long-term.

 The most popular SMAs for the golden cross are the 50 and 200 SMAs.
 When the 50 crosses the 200, the 200 SMA, a strong resistance level, becomes support, and the uptrend into a bullish market is strong.

 This is a chart for AAPL, and you can see in the shaded area that the purple line is the 50 SMA, and the blue line is the 200 SMA.
 The 50 crossed the 200.
 That is the golden cross.
 The stock moved into a bullish trend and has continued for now.
 The golden cross is a popular bullish indicator for traders.

 Here is the chart for AAPL that shows you the death cross.
 The 200 SMA is blue, and the 50 SMA is purple.
 They cross, and you can see the X. The 200 SMA, which used to be supported, becomes resistant.
 The crosses are an easy, simple moving average trading strategy.

 SMA’s are one of the foundations of technical analysis.
 They can be used to tell you a lot at a glance.
 For example, the simple moving average formula can be used as support and resistance or as a trend line.

 Knowing the stock trend will help you know what to buy, especially when trading options.
 Knowing whether or not to buy calls (bullish) or puts (bearish) is the difference between profit and loss.